What is a Developmental Optometrist?

 Why was my Child Prescribed Bifocals?

 Bifocal glasses use a special lens which corrects vision at two different distances – a prescription on top for far away and a different prescription on the bottom for near.
 When bifocals are mentioned, most people think of these lenses being used for people over forty who lost their ability to focus up close due to age.
-However, children can also need reading glasses.
+However, children can also need this dual prescription for reading glasses.

 Many children can benefit from an addition of a bifocal in their glasses prescription.
 These are children who have developed sufficient control over their focusing systems.
 Some children lack the ability to sustain sufficient focusing over an extended time period and others can’t make fast focusing shifts from one distance to another (such as copying notes from the board to their desk).
 There are also some children who have a tendency to over focus, and the additional stress can cause eyestrain and headaches.